 Creating Merch listings can be very time consuming.
 The following listing tools for Merch by Amazon can help you save time and effort.

-Merch Buddy is a paid extension for Chrome that speeds up the process of creating multiple listings on your Merch by Amazon account.
+Merch Buddy is a paid extension for Chrome (largely superceded by the free Productor) that speeds up the process of creating multiple listings on your Merch by Amazon account.
 With just one click, you can copy the text from one of your listings into another.
 Merch Buddy can also copy content from a Google Sheet into a product listing.

 In the video above I show you how to create multiple t-shirt listings in multiple tabs as well as converting t-shirt listings into other Merch product listings (long sleeve, premium, sweatshirt, etc.) using Merch Buddy.